rohithdara/Pixel-Image/README.md

 # Pixel-Image
 This program can fade or blur an image.
 It can also solve a specific puzzle.
 The images must be in a PPM format.
 It runs the desired function based on the command line argument.
+Do not include the <'s and >'s in the command line when running the program.

 To blur an image:
 ```